puppetlabs/iac/_posts/2020-06-12-status-update.md

 ## Puppet Module Builder
 We have also released a new version of [Puppet Module Builder v0.2.1](https://github.com/puppetlabs/puppet-modulebuilder/tree/v0.2.1) with added fix for symlink handling and Ruby 2.7 testing.

+## Social hour
+A big thank you for the EMEA Customer Support team that joined us last Friday in a nice social hour meeting where we shared two awesome games of trivia and a couple of beers.
+We hope you'll join us again some time for another great round of games and beer.

 ## Wrap-up